FAQ's for School Directors

 1) Sending me rough student numbers ~2-3 months prior to the date

 (Please see below for more information on my backdrops.)

 4) Submission of the completed participant spreadsheet no less than 7 days before our session.

 Please send this back as an Excel, CSV or Apple Numbers spreadsheet - we are unable to process PDF or other versions of this list.

 What are my backdrop options?

 I have over 50 backdrops on hand from which you can select your favourite for photo day.
 That being said, of my backdrops, there are approximately 6 that are regularly in rotation with my schools.
 Of all of these, Turquoise Sea and Denim Delight stand out far & away as my backdrops of choice.

 If a school does not provide me with their favourite backdrop, I will default to Turquoise Sea or Denim Delight for the backdrop I bring for photo day.

 I will work in conjunction with you to plan the schedule.
 While I am generally quite flexible with it - my system allows for me to work with students in any order they come to photo day (including working with students from multiple classes at the same time), it is worth noting that I generally work with ~20-30 children per hour.

-My most successful schools are the ones that offer similar flexibility in that we work together around not only snack times, nap times, etc, but also things that arise - a class having a rough day, illness, etc. I am very happy to bounce around the students however is needed.
+My most successful schools are the ones that offer similar flexibility in that we work together around not only snack times, nap times, etc, but also things that arise - a class having a rough day, illness, etc. We are very happy to bounce around the students however is needed.
 If half of your junior kindergarten is ready during a time slot we'd loosely allotted to the toddlers and the toddler class is suddenly having a rough go, let's focus on getting your JK kids photographed!